yairm210/Unciv/Uniques.md

 Every type of object has some traits that are shared across all, or most, objects of its kind.
 For example, a building's stat increase, cost and required tech; a unit's type, movement and attack; a resource's type, improvement and bonus stats from improvement.
 All such traits have their own fields in the said object types.

 But there are also other traits, that are only in a small subset of objects will have.
-Units that can attack submarines, or can move after attacking, or  has a combat bonus against a certain other type of unit.
+Units that can see submarines from more than one tile away, or can move after attacking, or  has a combat bonus against a certain other type of unit.
 Buildings that give a free great person, or improve stats dependent on the population of a city, or provide extra yield to certain tiles.
 These traits cannot be given their own fields due to the huge number of them.

 Instead, every special trait that an object has is encoded into a single parameter: the list of unique traits, or "uniques".